rhdtownsend/msg/docs/source/user-guide/walkthroughs.rst

 Walkthroughs
 ************

 The best way to familiarize yourself with MSG is use it.
+This chapter provides example walkthroughs in Python, Fortran, and C, each focused on calculating the spectrum and colors of :wiki:`Sirius` (:math:`\alpha` Canis Majoris A).

 .. toctree::
    :maxdepth: 2